 Children are forcibly separated from their families and sent to state-run orphanages to be culturally and politically indoctrinated as loyal Chinese citizens.

-Furthermore, millions of youth have been transferred throughout China to be used as cheap labor for factories producing shoes for Nike, Adidas, Gap, Zara and consumer electronics.
+Furthermore, millions of youth have been transferred throughout China to be used as cheap labor for factories producing shoes for Nike, Adidas, Gap, Zara, and consumer electronics.
 This is at the same time that China is sending Chinese settlers into the province to dilute the population.

 The region of East Turkistan is very rich in natural resources such as oil, natural gas, gold, silver, uranium, iron, copper, and coal, the indigenous people are living in extreme poverty.
 All the fertile areas in the province are occupied by Chinese colonists.

-The Chinese government has labeled the indigenous peoples as being “enemies of the state and people” and treats them according.
+The Chinese government has labeled the indigenous peoples as being “enemies of the state and people” and treats them accordingly.
 They are not permitted to worship at all, and children are not permitted to learn about their culture or learn their language.
 Children are removed from their parents and taught Mandarin Chinese and taught the Chinese atheist philosophy.

 No one is permitted to travel outside of their neighborhood or freely associate.

 The Chinese Government carried out 46 surface nuclear tests in the province from 1964 to 1996 destroying much of the country.
-It is estimated that about 750,000 deaths have been caused by the nuclear fallout from these tests.
+It is estimated that about 750,000 deaths have been caused by nuclear fallout from these tests.

 The International Physicians for the Prevention of Nuclear War estimated the radioactivity produced by this nuclear testing.
 They determined it released about 48 kilograms of pulverized plutonium.
 Inhalation or ingestion of one-millionth of a gram can cause organ damage.